mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 This power allows the psion to swap minds with another.
 Physical contact must be maintained as the switch occurs.

-The target applies his Int DM as a negative DM to the psion’s mind switch attempt and the cost in Psi points is equal to half the subject’s Int, rounded up.
-Once swapped, the psion’s mind occupies and controls that of the subject’s body and vice versa.
+The target applies his Int DM as a negative DM to the psion's mind switch attempt and the cost in Psi points is equal to half the subject's Int, rounded up.
+Once swapped, the psion's mind occupies and controls that of the subject's body and vice versa.
 The psion has no access to the memories or experiences of the subject but does take on the physical characteristics.
 Therefore, the psion and subject swap Int and Edu characteristics but retain Str, Dex and End.